KevinKra/Notes/certifications/aws/developer/resource.md

 - What kind of fee and usage levels do you need to define when you use DynamoDB reserved capacity?
 - DynamoDB allocates additional partitions in what two situations?
 - What two table classes does DynamoDB offer?
-- What is reserved capacity?
+- What is reserved capacity, what capacity mode is it related to?
 - Is reserved capacity available for tables using DynamoDB standard-IA or on-demand capacity mode?
 - Which DynamoDB table class is the default class and recommended for most workloads?
 - Is the choice of the table class permanent?